-Since little, I dreamed of having my own inspirational brand that people love - where I get to write to inspire and design inspirational beautiful products that help people become happier, more fulfilled, and become the best version of themselves.
+Since little, I dreamed of having my own inspirational brand that people love - where I get to write to inspire and design beautiful inspirational products that help people cultivate happiness and foster personal growth.
 Now my dream has come true and this is just the start of the journey.

 "Your mom has been that way for over 40 years.
 It's almost impossible for her to change or to even understand your point of view.
 But you're only 14.
 You can learn to change your attitude and how you look at situations that are outside of your control.
 Whenever you feel upset and frustrated, remember that the only thing you can control is what you focus on and what you think about.
 See this as a opportunity to train and strengthen your mind."

 This was just one of the things he said to me which taught me to realize that I have the power and control over my attitude.
 Changing one's attitude is not easy.
 You have been living a certain way for all your life.
 But with determination, willpower, and an open mind, you can.
 Slowly.
 One day at a time.
 Make notes of what it is you want to change in your attitude or your outlook on life.
 If you have been somewhat negative, try to look at the positive side of everything.
 It will be hard at first.
 But over and over, your mind will be trained and it will become automatic to look at the positive and feel grateful for life challenges because they teach you to grow.
 Our Happiness Planner is specifically designed for this - to help you put yourself into the positive frame of mind, to plan your life around things that make you happy, and to make changes to the things that don't.